Meet the Team

 Cindy Willard

-Director Capital Activation
+Senior Director Capital Activation

 Cindy believes the power of relationships and the intentionality of capital will create a more equitable world.
 She has deep experience as a Colorado thought leader in philanthropic strategy, grantmaking and program development.